 You can also use dog-safe foods that might already be in your kitchen, such as fresh raw carrots or green beans.
 Just make sure you cut these into small pieces for training treats.

 My lowest value training treat is literally my dog's dry kibble.
 Using a portion of their regular meal amount, set aside for training throughout the day, can really help manage weight while training your dog.
 This dry food is grain-friendly.
 However, FirstMate does have grain-free options as well.

 If your dog won't work for their regular dry food, that's okay!
 Increase the value of the training treat or consider trying a different kind of dry food as a lower-calorie treat option.
 Sometimes they just want something different than what they get every day at meals.

-And if you need more personalized training help, check out our Dog Training Essentials: Jumping & Counter Surfing Workshop, which includes a live 1-on-1 virtual training session with Certified Dog Trainer Cathy Madson.
+And if you need more personalized training help, check out our Dog Training Essentials: Jumping & Counter Surfing Workshop, which includes lifetime access to self-paced training lessons, videos, training tips, and more — all for only $9.